ItsAsbreuk/itsa-gallery/src/gallery-itsaviewmodelpanel/README.md

 All other functionality is inherited from [Y.ITSAViewModel](../gallery-itsaviewmodel).

-ItsaViewModelPanel is extremely useful in conjunction with [Y.ITSAEditModel](../gallery-itsaeditmodel).
+ITSAViewModelPanel is extremely useful in conjunction with [Y.ITSAEditModel](../gallery-itsaeditmodel).

 Examples